Izenda7Series/docs-html/_sources/ui/doc_tenant_setup.rst.txt

 Edit Tenant Permissions
 -----------------------

 #.
-Click the tenant in the list in Middle Panel.
+Click the tenant in the list in the Middle Panel.
 #.
-The tenant's permissions
-   are displayed in the Permissions section.
+The tenant's permissions are displayed in the Permissions section.
 #.
 The permissions are grouped into sections, each with a short-cut link
    placed at the top of the page.

    .. _Tenant_Permissions_Section_Short-cuts:

    .. figure:: /_static/images/Tenant_Permissions_Section_Short-cuts.png
-      :width: 686px
+      :width: 910px

       Short-cuts to Permission Groups